Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition: Discussion on Primary Modality in Multimodal Affect Recognition

-To the best of our knowledge, there is no detailed explanation as to why choosing $T$ as the primary modality works best for multimodal language analysis, especially MSEA.
-Here, we gather the following empirical findings from different perspectives.
+At last, we have observed that, regardless of the variations in the contributions of $V$ and $A$ across different datasets, $T$ consistently maintains its prominence overall.
+To the best of our knowledge, there is no detailed explanation as to why choosing $T$ as the primary modality works the best for MIP, especially for affect recognition tasks.
+Hence, we gather the following empirical findings from different perspectives, including linguistics, neuroscience, speech production, and language perception, for a comprehensive discussion.

+\textbf{1)} There is a clear temporal pattern when people express emotions via vision and audio modalities: visual signals usually precede audio by around 120ms \citep{grant2001speech}.
+Thus, fusing these two modalities usually produces stable enhanced information to $T$ \citep{Li2020}.

+\textbf{2)} People can behave quite differently from what they say in spoken dialogues.
+For example, positive behaviors sometimes come along with a negative sentence to ease the embarrassment \citep{li2019}, and a positive sentence can be said in a negative voice to express sarcasm \citep{castro2019towards}.
+Hence, $T$ is usually treated as the target modality to manipulate with $A$ and $V$.

+\textbf{3)} In emotion recognition applications, a misrecognition of emotion at the level of sentiment polarity would lead to a fatal error (imagine that the system responds ``Good to hear that!'' in a happy voice when the user in fact feels sad).
+On the other hand, misclassifying an emotion as another that has the same polarity may well be tolerable \citep{tokuhisa2008emotion}.
+Given the fact that sentiment largely depends on $T$ \citep{Lindquist2015}, its role is highlighted as $T$ anchors the most significant affective tendency.

+\textbf{4)} Using $T$ as the primary modality in fine-tuning and shifting the language-only position of a word to the new position in light of $AV$ information allows the language models (e.g., BERT, XLNet) to better yield sentiment scores \citep{rahman2020integrating}.
+In conjunction with the conclusion in point 3), this demonstrates that employing $AV$ to assist $T$ is an optimal choice.